 When I turned 18, I made the decision to move and start my life here.
 But, just as moving to New York city isn't easy now, it wasn't easy then.
 I can think of at least four separate occasions years when my plan to move to the city fell apart .
 After those multiple attempts, I finally put the dream behind me and tried to forget about my love affair with New York

 I failed for the final time in 1985.
 I remember thinking that I'd finally done it.
 At the age of almost 19, I'd become a New Yorker.
 I slept a night with my head on a kitchen table in a filthy apartment that was supposed to be my sublet with another dancer.
 Live here?
 No way.
-I scoured the city that day and searched for a cleaner alternative with no success.
-A large one bedroom on the Upper East Side at $700 a month sounded too good to be true, and it was.
+I scoured the city that day and searched for a cleaner alternative without any luck.
+A large, Upper East Side one bedroom at $700 a month sounded too good to be true, and it was.

 The outside of my house in Atlanta...

 My living room in Atlanta...